 Not all rituals or habits are compulsions.
 Everyone double checks things sometimes.
 But a person with OCD generally:

-If you think you or someone you care for has Obsessive Compulsive Disorder, connect with professional Mental Health Care Practitioners at Tulasi’s Psychiatric Nursing Homes & Rehabilitation Centers right away.
+If you think you or someone you care for has Obsessive Compulsive Disorder, connect with professional Mental Health Care Practitioners at Tulasi’s Psychiatric Hospital & Rehabilitation Centers right away.
 If left untreated, OCD can interfere in all aspects of life.

 OCD is typically treated with medication, psychotherapy or a combination of the two.
 Although most patients with OCD respond to treatment, some patients continue to experience symptoms.